folio-org/ui-ldp/doc/reports.md

 ## Setting up the Reporting app to find your report

-Once a report or reports have been pushed to GitHub, you can make the Reporting app aware of them by going to **Settings** &rarr; **Reporting** &rarr; **Report repositories**.
+Once a report or reports have been pushed to GitHub or GitLab, you can make the Reporting app aware of them by going to **Settings** &rarr; **Reporting** &rarr; **Report repositories**.

 This page lists all the report sources currently known.
 You can edit the information about existing sources, or click the `+` sign at the bottom of the list to add a new source.
-Then enter the GitHub username, repo name, branch and directory.
+Then enter the git site username, repo name, branch and directory.
 For example, to use reports from https://github.com/MikeTaylor/dummy-ldp-queries/tree/main/queries enter:
-* GitHub user `MikeTaylor`
+* Git user `MikeTaylor`
 * Repository name within user's area `dummy-ldp-queries`
 * Branch of the specified repository `main`
 * Directory within repository `queries`